Ikshit-67/Ikshit-67/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on building a killer data analytics portfolio !
-- 🌱 I’m currently learning : Data Analytics with Pandas
+- 🌱 I’m currently learning : Swift and SwiftUI
-- 👨🏻‍💻 I can help you with EDA and Data Viz
+- 👨🏻‍💻 I can help you with nothing
-- 👯 I’m looking to collaborate on : Data Science projects
+- 👯 I’m looking to collaborate on : IOS App projects
 - 📫 Reach me at : ikshitchaudhari0@gmail.com